 Overall, the West Maroon Pass trail is epic – a classic Maroon Bells backpacking adventure with killer scenery, loads of wildflowers – especially on the Crested Butte side of the pass, with lots of wildlife, and incredible views.

 It is one of the most popular and best Aspen hikes you can do and absolutely one of the best wildflower hikes in Colorado.

-One of the Best Wildflower Hikes in Colorado – East Maroon Pass: Crested Butte to Aspen Hike – 16 miles
+One of the Best Wildflower Hikes in Colorado – East Maroon Pass: Crested Butte To Aspen Hike – 16 miles

 - Hardly any other people on the trail